robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 We have control over all these aspects of the display and its behaviour.

+## Customising the Main Heading

 Let's start by changing the main heading.

-All the customisation is defined in a single object which we're going to call *personAssemblyState*.
+All the customisation is defined in a single object that we're going to call *personAssemblyState*.
 Although we could define this object within the *app.js* file, you'll find that it can eventually get quite big, and to keep the *app.js* file clean and tidy, I'm going to use a separate module for the *personAssemblyState* object, and import that module into *app.js*.

+## Create the *personAssemblyState* Module

 So, in your *js* folder, create a new text file named *personAssemblyState.js* and paste the following content into it: